 - Farm Fresh: Food is sourced from farmers that practice organic methods whenever possible.

-- Herbicide and Pesticide Free: Tests all deliveries rigorously for traces of herbicides or pesticides.
+- Herbicide and Pesticide Testing: Tests all deliveries rigorously for traces of more than 125 different herbicides or pesticides.
 If any are found, they get sent back.

 - GMP Registered: Good Manufacturing Process (GMP) are guidelines set by NSF that provide a system of processes, procedures, and documentation to assure the product produced has the identity, strength, composition, quality and purity that it is represented to possess.